FAQ & Practical Information

 Supervision availability: I do currently have some space available for new supervisees.
 Please enquire here.

-Therapy availability: I do not currently have spaces for new clients.
 I update this page regularly when spaces become available.
 You can either check back here, or I suggest alternative places to get therapy here.

 FAQs